jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 >
 > -Ball 7

-The part that resonated with me was the last sentence in hat quote -- "people that love to learn by understanding how something really works."
+The part that resonated with me was the last sentence in that quote -- "people that love to learn by understanding how something really works."
 That made me glad I picked this book up.

 > "Tree-walking interpreter"